PMJeffery/Splunk-UF-for-Windows-Installer/README.rst

 =========================================
 Copy and paste the file name of the install file below

-DEPLOYMENT_SERVER=IP or FQDN of your Deployment Server or Splunk server (if a single, all-in-one Splunk Server) ..............................................................................................................................
+DEPLOYMENT_SERVER=IP or FQDN of your Deployment Server.
+..............................................................................................................................